Logo

 Second-hand uniform recycling shop

-We have been donated some lovely uniform if you are in need of any garments for your child/ren please come to the shelters in the playground or the school hall at 3.05 -3.25pm on the last Thursday of the month term-time.
+We have been donated some lovely uniform if you are in need of any garments for your child/ren please come to the shelters in the playground or the school hall at 3.05 -3.25pm on the last Thursday of each term.
 The uniform is free!

 Also, if you have any good quality, clean uniform that your child has outgrown please bring it in and we will happily recycle it to our lovely school community.
 It's so wonderful that we can all work together to help each other and avoid having to buy uniform when we have some to share.